-A vessel has a rupture disk and a pressure relief valve in series to protect against high pressure in the vessel.
+A vessel is equipped with a rupture disk and a pressure relief valve in series to protect against high pressure in the vessel.
 There is a pressure gage on the pipe between the rupture disk and the relief valve.
-As a part of your regular plant inspection, you are supposed to check the pressure gage.
-The gage normally reads zero.
-Today you observe a pressure of nearly 50 psig (~3.5 barg) as shown.
+As a part of your regular plant inspection, you are supposed to check the pressure gage, which normally reads zero.
+Today you observe a pressure of nearly 50 psig (~3.5 barg), as shown in the photo.

 Do you understand why this is a significant hazard?
-How does pressure between the rupture disk and the pressure relief valve affect the performance of the vessel overpressure protection system?
+How does pressure between the rupture disk and the pressure relief valve affect the performance of the vessel overpressure-protection system?